allorens/BCS/README.md

 -	column 3: instant label as bar.beat or as note number

 Exceptionally, smoothed_power files lack the third column, as measurements are made on a continuous basis and not at specific beat instants; dB_per_beat files lack column 2 as its position value is contained in column 1.

+Merged data files are provided in CSV format too.
+To facilitate download, they are compressed into a single ZIP file to be found in the principal data folder of the repository.
+Merged CSV files for beat measurements contain the following 5 columns: onset (in s), label (as measure.beat), duration (in s), tempo (in bpm) and intensity (in dB).
+Merged CSV files for note data are restricted to: onset (in s), label
+(as note number), duration (in s), and bar in which the particular note appears.